mdri00/intro-git/README.md

 - `branch`, `checkout`

 :golf: After a few tests, Bob realises that their function is not very computationally efficient and wants to improve it.
 However, Alice needs the existing version to stay available on GitHub because she's leaving for a seminar where she wants to show other people how to add integers.
-She also wants to be able to add more example to main.R.
+She also wants to be able to add more examples to main.R.

 :clipboard: Working with alternative versions of the project requires `branches`: a branch is a reference to a commit.
 You can see the branch you are currently working on in the top-right of the git panel, next to the refresh icon.
 Alice and Bob were actually on branch main all this time !
 While "on branch main", every new commit updates the "main" branch to point to that new commit.

-:computer: Alice and Bob agree that they will work separately on the two files, on two separate branches : Alice creates a branch (git panel > new branch), called "alice-examples" and commit new examples on this branch.
+:computer: Alice and Bob agree that they will work separately on the two files, on two separate branches : Alice creates a branch (git panel > new branch), called "alice-examples".
 Be sure to tick "Sync branch with remote" so that the new branch is also created on GitHub.
 Bob creates a branch called "bob-optim" and commits an optimized version of their function there.

 :computer: Alice can thus work on their new examples in main.R while using the old version of R/functions.R and `push` them, while Bob can work on their optimisation in R/main.R and `push` them.
 Take some time to compare the state of the project between Alice's computer, Bob's computer, the "alice-examples", "main" and "bob-optim" branches on GitHub while you commit the changes and push/pull them.